-Since the asset isn’t supported on Coinbase, we don’t maintain a record of it.
-Customers need to identify the transaction and provide the details in order for us to find and process the lost funds.
+Coinbase doesn't maintain records for unsupported assets.
+Customers need to identify the transaction and provide the details for us to find and process the lost funds.

 Can rebase tokens be recovered?

-No, we don't recommend using the tool to recover rebase tokens (i.e., crypto assets whose circulating supply adjusts automatically in conjunction with the asset’s price).
-Coinbase's systems aren't set up to handle the balance change and the amount recovered may be different from the amount displayed in the tool.
+No, we don't recommend trying to recover rebase tokens (i.e., crypto assets whose circulating supply adjusts automatically in conjunction with the asset’s price).
+Our systems aren't set up to handle the balance change and the amount recovered may be different from the amount displayed in the tool.

 Why can’t I access my ETH balance right away?

-Coinbase generally makes your funds available in your account as soon as payments clear.
-Since Coinbase partners with various payment service providers in different geographic regions, the timing will vary according to your location and payment method used.
+Funds are generally available in your account as soon as payments clear.
+Coinbase partners with various payment service providers in different geographic regions, and timing varies according to your location and payment method used.
 Learn more about the timing of a purchase or deposit completion or your available balance.